 Disclaimer: This blog post contains affiliate links.
 I may earn compensation when you click on the links at no additional cost to you.

-Today I’d like to share another quick KONG filling recipe with you that I tried out last week.
-I had just received our monthly order of raw food from Raw Paws Pet Food, and while unpacking our box I noticed that I had ordered a bag of freeze-dried beef green tripe TREATS instead of raw frozen ground beef green tripe.
+Here’s how I came up with this particular recipe.
+A few weeks ago, I had just received my monthly order of raw dog food from Raw Paws Pet Food.
+When I unpacked the box, I noticed that I ordered a bag of freeze-dried beef green tripe TREATS instead of raw frozen ground beef green tripe.
 DUH.

-Since the pups had already been drooling more or less while watching me unpack their food box, I figured I might as well whip up a quick KONG filler for them that’ll keep them entertained for a while.
+So that’s what I did, right then and there!
+The pups had already been drooling more or less while watching me unpack their food box.
+So I figured I might as well whip up a quick KONG filler for them that’ll keep them entertained for a while.

-Filled food puzzles such as KONGs are wonderful boredom busters for dogs, and I use them whenever I need to keep the pups busy.
+Filled food puzzles like KONGs are wonderful boredom busters for dogs, and I use them whenever I need to keep the pups busy.

 I mixed it all together in a bowl, and then filled the pups’ respective KONGs with the scrumptious mélange.

 It took them about 20 minutes to empty the KONGs.
 However, they spent at least an additional 30 licking at them, making sure they REALLY got every last tiny bit.

 Green tripe has that effect – it really is doggie crack, but the healthy kind!!!

 What’s So Special About Green Tripe For Dogs?

 I’ll give you a quick overview of green tripe.
 If you’d like to read up more about it, please check out my post on: